 6-in-demand-cybersecurity-careers-1

-6 In-Demand Cybersecurity Careers & How to Get Started
+6 Rewarding Cybersecurity Careers & How to Get Started

 5 minutes

 If you’re in the market for a job in tech, there’s a good chance you’ve come across cybersecurity roles during your search.
-In the United States, there are an estimated 700,000 open cybersecurity positions that need to be filled.
+In the United States, there are several hundreds of thousands of open cybersecurity positions that need to be filled.

 There are a couple factors contributing to the current demand for cybersecurity professionals: The Covid pandemic accelerated the digital shift that was already taking place across industries.
 At the same time, organizations recognize that security breaches cost businesses millions of dollars, making cybersecurity a top priority.
 Companies need skilled cybersecurity pros to help organizations keep information secure and defend against constantly evolving threats.